You are Visitor # to Levittowners. COM

 Definition: 1.
 Noun - A name given to a

-resident of Levittown.
 2. Noun - A name given to residents of

 any U.S. post–World War II new suburbs,